“When people say, Did you always want to be a writer?, I have to say no! I always was a writer.”

 – Ursula K. Le Guin

-I “published” my first story in a library essay contest at age six and never looked back, but it took almost a quarter-century more to go from writer to author.
-Now I’m finally living that ambition as a proud independent author.
+I “published” my first story in a library essay contest at age six, but it took another twenty years before I summoned the courage to write and finish a book.
+Now I’m finally pursuing my longtime writing ambitions as a proud independent author.

 Why indie?
 Because it gives me creative freedom to explore whatever genres, formats, or ideas strike me.
 It also affords the flexibility I need to pursue my full-time career outside of writing (although I still harbor that universal authors’ dream of liberating myself with a bestseller someday).